JohanAxell/IoT_humidor_project/README.md

 To run the selected file you press CTRL + ALT + R. <br/>

 ## Putting everything together
 For the sake of simplicity and not making things more complicated than they have to be, we have chosen not to use a breadboard, extra wiring or any external sensors for this project.
-The hardware is more than capable of handling the temperature and enviroment for the intended area of use.
+The hardware is more than capable of handling the temperature and environment for the intended area of use.
 The needed sensors are included in the expansion board as well.

 However, for further exploration and added functionality, or to look into how the connection between the microcontroller and sensor shield should be set up,  information can be found [here] (https://pycom.github.io/pydocs/gettingstarted/connection/fipy.html#third)

 ## Chosen platform
-For the duration of this project, multiple platform options for data- analysis, visualization and storage was explored.
+For the duration of this project, multiple platform options for data- analysis, visualization and storage were explored.
 For obvious reasons, the first one that was looked at was Pybytes.
 Pybytes is a device management platform specifically made for pycom devices.
-At first, considering the low level of knowledge in the field of IoT, this seemed like a good idea.
+At first, considering our low level of knowledge in the field of IoT, this seemed like a good idea.
 Even though we experienced some issues initially, we soon had our device provisioned and connection to pybytes established.

 However, we soon realized that we wanted to challenge ourselves a bit more, which meant that having pybytes handle everything related to the MQTT-protocol under the hood was not something that we were interested in.
 Even if setting up our own broker and MQTT-connection still was an option using pybytes, the platform lacked the possibility to set up alerts or prompts based on the sensor data which eventually made us explore other options.
 Secondly, we looked into Adafruit.io.
 However, the need for paying for premium in order to access the features we looked for, combined with the fact that we couldn’t determine whether or not the platform supported our microcontroller made us look elsewhere.